- Work Email: INTERNET

 - Work Phone: (720) 638-6700work

-Prior to joining HMA, Dr. Raney served as the medical director of Axis Health System, where she fostered the development of a full range of evidence-based services for a community mental health center including the use of telepsychiatry.
-During her tenure, she led efforts to implement the collaborative care model in diverse primary care locations including Federally Qualified Health Centers, rural health centers, tribal clinics and school-based health centers, and has served as a consultant psychiatrist at these locations.
-Dr. Raney also participated in the design of a fully integrated healthcare facility that combines primary care and traditional behavioral health, which made it possible for her to rapidly address the physical health issues in patients with serious mental illness.
+Dr. Raney served for 15 years as the medical director of a community mental health center in rural Colorado, where she fostered the development of a full range of evidence-based services including the development of a telepsychiatry program, working in and deploying psychiatric providers in corrections settings, developing an inpatient psychiatric treatment unit, managing the psychiatric medical team in implementing prescribing best practices including metabolic monitoring, encouraging medication assisted treatment of substance use disorders, and establishing hospital-based psychiatric consultation.
+In her administrative capacity she has extensive experience in psychiatric medical leadership, innovative strategies for hiring and retaining the psychiatric workforce, established performance measures for good psychiatric care and implemented strategies to meet key performance indicators required by Medicaid.
+During her tenure, she led efforts to implement the collaborative care model of integrated care in diverse primary care locations including Federally Qualified Health Centers, a Rural Health Center, tribal clinics, and school-based health centers, and has served as a consultant psychiatrist at these locations.
+Dr. Raney participated in the design of a fully integrated healthcare facility that combined primary care and traditional behavioral health, which made it possible for her to rapidly address the physical health issues in patients with serious mental illness.

-She has worked for over 15 years with the Indian Health Service in health centers in the Southwest and continues her clinical work with the Ute Mountain Utes in Towaco, Colorado.
-She has worked both as a staff psychiatrist and as the clinical director for an ambulatory care center in rural Arizona on the Navajo Reservation.
+She has worked for over 15 years with tribal populations with the Indian Health Service in remote clinics in the Southwest and continues her clinical work with the Ute Mountain Ute tribe in Towaco, Colorado.
+She also worked both as a staff psychiatrist and as the Clinical Director for an ambulatory care center in rural Arizona on the Navajo Reservation.